-- You carry group B strep in your body
+- The mother carries group B strep in her body

-- Your baby is born prematurely (earlier than 37 weeks)
+- The baby is born prematurely (earlier than 37 weeks)

-- Your water breaks 18 hours or more before delivery
+- The mother's water breaks 18 hours or more before delivery

-- You have an infection of the placental tissues and amniotic fluid (chorioamnionitis)
+- The mother has an infection of the placental tissues and amniotic fluid (chorioamnionitis)

-- Group B strep bacteria have been detected in your urine (bacteriuria) during pregnancy (either your current pregnancy or previous pregnancies)
+- Group B strep bacteria have been detected in the mother's urine (bacteriuria) during pregnancy (either her current pregnancy or previous pregnancies)

-- Your temperature is greater than 100 F (38 C) during labor
+- The mother's temperature is greater than 100 F (38 C) during labor

-- You've had prior delivery of an infant with group B strep disease
+- The mother previously delivered an infant with group B strep disease

 You're at increased risk of a group B strep infection if: